321BadgerCode/uniconverter/README.md

 - ♾️ **No Conversion Limit**: There are no caps on the number or size of files you can convert.
 - 👍 **Docker Compatibility**: The program can be run in a Docker container, making it easy to deploy and use on any system.
 - 🫂 **PWA Support**: The program can be installed as a Progressive Web App (PWA), allowing users to run it like a native application on their devices.
-- 🧩 **Polyglot Merging**: The program can merge files of different formats into a single output file (that's not an archive).
+- 🧩 **Polyglot Merging**: The program can merge files of different formats into a single output file.
 - ℹ️ **Metadata Extraction**: The program can extract metadata from files, providing users with additional information about their files.
+- 🗑️ **Metadata Deletion**: The program can delete metadata from files, ensuring user privacy and reducing file size.

 ## 🛠️ Installation